 - Music Theory/Instrument – This class for lower grammar school students will incorporate music theory through the use of a portable glockenspiel.
 Upper Elementary I & II will explore chorale singing and continued music theory for a semester.
 Each class will also explore composer studies relative to our year’s history cycle and music appreciation exercises.

 - Theater – This class will use theater games and skits to help students learn the elements and skills of theater.
-Upper Elementary I & II will have one semester of theater.
-Upper Elementary III, Logic A & B will have theater all year long with an end of the year production.
+Upper Elementary I, II, and III will have one semester of theater.
+Logic A & B will have theater all year long with an end of the year production.